lexi-lambda/lexi-lambda.github.io/_src/posts/2015-12-21-adts-in-typed-racket-with-macros.md

 # Warning: this is not a macro tutorial

 First, a disclaimer: this post assumes at least some knowledge of Scheme/Racket macros.
 Ideally, you would be familiar with Racket itself.
 But if you aren't, fear not: if you get lost, don't worry.
 Hold on to the bigger picture, and you'll likely learn more than someone who knows enough to follow all the way through.
+If you *are* interested in learning about macros, I must recommend Greg Hendershott's [Fear of Macros][fear-of-macros].
+It is good.
+This is not that.

 Now, with that out of the way, let's get started.